oat-sa/taohub-articles/forge/PastRoadmap.md

 TAO 2.0 Governing CBA Organisational processes with TAO Advanced workflow features (TAO 2.0 released)
 -----------------------------------------------------------------------------------------------------

-CBA operations can be achieved by the TAO platform, this includes, Items authoring, Subjects import, tests definition, Items translation, etc. For larger stakes, needs or scale, there is often a need to conduct organisational processes and the way the cba operations are performed by every stakeholders having a role into this process.\
+CBA operations can be achieved by the TAO platform, this includes, Items authoring, Subjects import, tests definition, Items translation, etc. For larger stakes, needs or scale, there is often a need to conduct organisational processes and the way the cba operations are performed by every stakeholders having a role into this process.<br/>

 According to tools provided and described above there is a need for advanced features of the workflow engine so that CBA managers may design their own specific CBA process for translation, item authoring, item review, test takers free response coding etc. This means to define activites of the process, roles and CBA operations with their related tool/feature from tao expected to be used.

 The TAO workflow engine is now available and enable you to design such organisationnal processes involving parts of tao, specific features at the righ time for the right user.
 There are still some functionnal requirments here :

-Being able to assign an activity to a specific user at run time by opposition to the design of a fixed role at process design time (a translation process could include an activity where a manager decide who is able to translate this item for the next activity.\
+Being able to assign an activity to a specific user at run time by opposition to the design of a fixed role at process design time (a translation process could include an activity where a manager decide who is able to translate this item for the next activity.<br/>

 In addition, it should be possible to add set/bag activities with general selection algorithms, like a random selector (which would be useful especially at the level of the test delivery for adaptive testing).

 -   A detailed email reporting system warning stakeholders on the progress of the processes or warning them that they are expected to take and perform some specific activity.
 A specific time engine could also improve time management in processes including time limitations or expiration timeouts.